For the vast majority of enterprise-level companies, international SEO is far from optional.

-In this approach, your international site or sites target users in a specific location.
+In this approach, also known as geo-targeting, your international site or sites target users in a specific location.

 Unlike what many SEOs think, country targeting isn’t just about translating the site for the language your target user speaks.

-For one, you might be targeting users who speak your language already, but the information that would engage them with you would differ.
+For one, you might be targeting users who speak your language already, but the information that would engage them would differ.

 For example, a clothing shop in the US wishing to expand to the UK wouldn’t have to worry much about the language.
 Sure, there are some differences between American and British English.
 For the most part, however, I doubt these differences would prevent a British buyer from understanding the copy.